robuust/vue-components/README.md

 ## License

-MIT © Rutger Bakker
+MIT © Robuust Digital

-*With `@rutgerbakker95/vue-components`, bring consistency, flexibility, and a polished look to all your Vue 3 applications.*
+*With `@robuust/vue-components`, bring consistency, flexibility, and a polished look to all your Vue 3 applications.*